muldis/Muldis_Data_Engine_Reference_DotNet/README.md

 To build and run Muldis.D.Ref\_Eng on an Apple Mac OS, the following procedure has been successfully used by the author.

-1. Mac OS 10.9.5 was the foundation; other Mac OS versions weren't tried.
+1. Mac OS 10.9.5 was the foundation on the first try; Mac OS 10.12.1 was the foundation on the second try; other Mac OS versions weren't tried.

 2. Download and install the .Net Core SDK, which provides the command-line tool ```dotnet``` for building and running the C#/.Net code.
 To be